Optical Coherence Tomography (OCT)

 How does this exam work?

 The Optical Coherence Tomography (OCT) is one of the few devices that reveals in-depth images of the eye's internal structures.
 The exam only takes a few seconds.
-Nothing touches your eyes as you look into the machine and there are no puffs of air or flashes of bright light, but we may need to use eye drops to make your pupils larger.
-Your optometrist will discuss the results with you and keep your details on file to refer back to at your next eye examination, to check for any changes we would need to monitor, or to refer you for treatment.
+Nothing touches your eyes as you look into the machine and there are no puffs of air or flashes of bright light.
+Your Optometrist will discuss the results with you and keep your details on file to refer back to at your next eye examination, to check for any changes we would need to monitor, or to refer you for treatment.

 What we look for